aidenseay/CS305-Mod5/README.md

 project (python hangman) as a file to play around with.

 ## Python Hangman
-This project is a hangman game a
+This project is a hangman game that can be run in your terminal.

+## License
+GNU General License

 this is tomas jauregeu, this is my pull request